MakeSchool/Product-College-Prework/README.md

 ### Python

-*The most important thing is to become familiar with Python by practicing programming.
-Remember that reading is not enough.
-You must practice to learn a new language.*

 1. Complete [Try Python](https://www.codeschool.com/courses/try-python) (2 hours), a gentle introductory tutorial to the language with fun videos.
 1. Complete 10-15 of [HackerRank’s Python Challenges](https://www.hackerrank.com/domains/python/py-introduction) (2-4 hours), which automatically test all your code submissions for correctness.
 The introduction, basic data types, strings, and classes sections cover what you need to know.

-*Commit your code to a Git repository as you work on these to show your learning progress and practice using Git.
-Don't wait to commit all your work at the end – you should get in the habit of making frequent commits, like professional software developers.*

-1. Another good place to learn is the [Official Python Tutorial](https://docs.python.org/2.7/tutorial/), which has short code examples that you can follow along with by typing them into an interactive Python shell to see the results.

-1. For more guidance, check out [Google’s Python Class](https://developers.google.com/edu/python/), a free tutorial course teaching the basics with videos and exercises.
-The introduction, strings, lists, sorting, and dictionaries sections cover what you need to know.
-But first, be sure to [install Python 2.7 the right way](http://docs.python-guide.org/en/latest/starting/install/osx/) to save yourself the trouble/confusion/pain later.
-Basically, this involves using Homebrew to correctly install and link Python and PIP commands.

 ### Object-Oriented Programming